parthsolanke/Saltium/README.md

 Saltium is a secure file-sharing app that encrypts and protects your files with JWT-based access control.
 Easily upload, encrypt, and share files via download links.
 Features include token expiration and link invalidation.

-### To Add:
+### To Do:
+- Deploy backend
+- Integrate backend APIs and frontend
-- S3 support (only for signed in users)
+- Public router (only p2p), p2p + uploads for private router.
-- P2P file share (no size-limits)
+- P2P file sharing (no size-limits)
-- - Chunking and Resuming: Implement file chunking with the ability to resume downloads from the last successful chunk.
 - - Error Checking: Use checksums or hashes to verify file integrity after transfer.
 - - Fallback Options: Consider implementing a fallback to a centralized server if P2P fails.
-- UDP to reduce latency in P2P (maybe)